animesh1122/NLTK_Information-Retrieval-/README.md

 # NLTK_Information-Retrieval-

-List of tasks which are performed in this project.
+List of tasks that are performed in this project.

 1. Extract & parsing the text data from "https://en.wikipedia.org/wiki/COVID-19_pandemic_in_New_York_(state)"
 2. Apply word tokenization to the file.